isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 <h3>Competition Schedule</h3>
 <p>The Community Championship this year is set to begin from April to early July 2025.
 Keep an eye out for upcoming announcements, as we'll soon be revealing the exciting details for each sport competition.
 Stay tuned and get ready to join the action!</p>

 Planning to participate?
-Everything you need to know about competition rules is on <a href="https://www.activesgcircle.gov.sg/getactive-singapore/pesta-sukan/commmunity-championship">Pesta Sukan Community Championship page</a>.
+Everything you need to know about competition rules and regulations is on <a href="https://www.activesgcircle.gov.sg/getactive-singapore/pesta-sukan/commmunity-championship">Pesta Sukan Community Championship page</a>.

 <p>Connect with National Sports Associations (NSAs) for pro tips and resources:
 <br>